Explanation

 =SUM(--TEXTSPLIT(B5,{"T","Z"},,1))

 Both formulas use the double negative (--) trick to force Excel to evaluate the text as a number.
-Once you have a proper datetime value, you can format it however you like, and adjust for timezone offsets by adding or subtracting hours with the TIME function.
+Once you have a proper datetime value, you can format it as you like and adjust for timezone offsets by adding or subtracting hours with the TIME function.